4glio/sasapps.io/content/posts/security-of-sasjs-apps-on-viya.md

  - SASjs [Core](https://github.com/sasjs/core) - a SAS macro library
  - SASjs [Adapter](https://github.com/sasjs/adapter) - a Javascript library
- - SASjs [CLI](https://github.com/sasjs/cli) - a commandline tool for testing, linting, compilations, and deployments
+ - SASjs [CLI](https://github.com/sasjs/cli) - a command-line tool for testing, linting, and performing build compilations and deployments

-All of our apps make use of the SASjs framework, being designed to accelerate and de-risk web app development projects.
+Our apps capitalise upon the advantages of the SASjs framework to both accelerate and de-risk web app development projects.

 ## Architecture

-Our Viya web apps typically comprise of a _frontend_ (static web content) deployed to SAS Drive, that uses the SASjs _adapter_ to invoke the _backend_ (SAS code in Viya Jobs).
+Our SAS Viya web apps typically comprise of a _frontend_ (static web content) deployed to SAS Drive, that uses the SASjs _adapter_ to invoke the _backend_ (SAS code in Viya Jobs).

 ![](../assets/security_architecture.png)

 The deployed components consist of:

- - Files content (.html, .css, .js, .png files etc)
+ - Web content (.html, .css, .js, .png files etc)
  - Jobs (SAS code)
  - Compute Context (under which the jobs run)
  - Filesystem content (.sas7bdat files, logs etc)